ReturnInfinity/Pure64/docs/README.md

 <tr><td>0x5100...</td><td>8-bit</td><td>APIC_ID</td><td>APIC ID's for valid CPU cores (based on CORES_ACTIVE)</td></tr>
 </table>

 A copy of the E820 System Memory Map is stored at memory address `0x0000000000006000`.
-Each E820 record is 32 bytes in length and the memory map is terminated by a blank record.<p />
+Each E820 record is 32 bytes in length and the memory map is terminated by a blank record.
 <table border="1" cellpadding="2" cellspacing="0">
 <tr><th>Variable</th><th>Variable Size</th><th>Description</th></tr>
 <tr><td>Starting Address</td><td>64-bit</td><td>The starting address for this record</td></tr>